Boone: Astros angst remains, trying to 'move on'

 Earlier this week, Masahiro Tanaka said, in his usual understated manner, that, yes, he feels cheated out of the 2017 World Series.

-Boone sees all of this as healthy, that it's a good thing that the players expressing their feelings about how they may have been impacted by the Astros' illicit sign-stealing.
-When news of it first broke, he said, he shared raw text messages and conversations with players.
+Boone sees all of this as healthy, that it's a good thing that players are expressing their feelings about how they may have been impacted by the Astros' illicit sign stealing.
+When news of it broke, he said, he shared raw text messages and conversations with players.
 "The range of emotions is huge -- mad, frustrated, disappointed," he said.

-Surrounded by a horseshoe of reporters, Sanchez was asked about Jose Altuve's game-winning home run, and the viral video of Altuve clutching his uniform top and screaming at teammates to not tear off his jersey.
-Questions have been raised on social media about whether this was because Altuve was wearing some kind of wiring related to the sign-stealing.
+Surrounded by a horseshoe of reporters, Sanchez was asked about Jose Altuve's game-winning home run to clinch the 2019 American League Championship Series against the Yankees and the viral video of Altuve clutching his uniform top and screaming at teammates not to tear off his jersey.
+Questions have been raised on social media about whether this was because Altuve was wearing some kind of wiring related to sign stealing.

 "I can tell you if I hit a homer," Sanchez said through his interpreter, "and I get my team to the World Series, they can rip off my pants.
 They can rip everything off."

-Rather than say yes or no, Hinch referred to the commissioner's investigation and that he believed the finding that there was no evidence of buzzers.
+Rather than say yes or no, Hinch referred to the commissioner's investigation and said he believed the finding that there was no evidence of buzzers.

 Boone acknowledged that he's not fully convinced that the Astros weren't wearing buzzers.
-"That's certainly one of those great unknowns," said Boone.
+"That's certainly one of those great unknowns," Boone said.
 "Certainly I've spent time, as I'm sure a lot of people have, wondering all the things that could have potentially been going on...
 I've spent time wondering, and we'll probably never know for sure."

-Boone and Hinch were born a year apart and have known each other since they were teenagers, playing with and against each other, and they managed against each other the last two seasons, including the American League Championship Series last fall.
+Boone and Hinch were born a year apart and have known each other since they were teenagers, playing with and against each other.
+They managed against each other the past two seasons, including in the ALCS this past fall that the Astros won in six games.

-The Yankees went into that playoff assuming the worst about the Astros and their sign-stealing, arming their pitchers with a computer-generated system of signs. "(beginital)Nobody(endital) was stealing our signs," said one staffer.
+The Yankees went into that playoff assuming the worst about the Astros and their sign stealing, arming their pitchers with a computer-generated system of signs.
+"Nobody was stealing our signs," said one staffer.

 Since then, Mike Fiers revealed to The Athletic that the Astros systematically stole signs using fixed cameras.
-Hinch was found to have knowledge of that system, suspended for the 2020 season, and fired by the Astros.
-Shortly after Hinch was fired, Boone sent Hinch a text; Hinch responded immediately, with a text.
-But they have not spoken.
-"At some point," said Boone "I just haven't been ready to go there."
+Hinch was found to have knowledge of that system and was suspended for the 2020 season by Major League Baseball and fired by the Astros.
+Shortly after Hinch was fired, Boone sent Hinch a text; Hinch responded immediately with a text, but they have not spoken.
+"At some point," said Boone, "I just haven't been ready to go there."

-Boone also worked at ESPN alongside Alex Cora, who was the bench coach of the 2017 Astros, and then the manager of the 2018 Boston Red Sox that knocked Boone's Yankees out of the playoffs.
-The Commissioner's Office is currently investigating the '18 Red Sox for sign-stealing, and Cora was fired as Boston manager.
-Carlos Beltran, a former special assistant in the Yankees' organization in Boone's time as manager, was on track to be the Mets' manager before he was implicated in the Houston scandal -- and then let go by the Mets.
+Boone also worked at ESPN alongside Alex Cora, who was the bench coach of the 2017 Astros and then the manager of the 2018 Boston Red Sox, who knocked Boone's Yankees out of the playoffs.
+The commissioner's office is currently investigating the '18 Red Sox for sign stealing, and Cora was fired as Boston manager.
+Carlos Beltran, a special assistant in the Yankees organization in Boone's time as manager, was hired as Mets manager before he was implicated in the Houston scandal -- and then let go by the Mets.